 We had a lot of ground to cover on our four week trip around the vast plains of India but as a lifelong sufferer of travel sickness I avoid busses and cars like the plague, unless it is me that’s driving of course.
 And although I’ve driven cars and motorhomes in many countries all over the world I would draw the line at venturing onto the roads of India behind the wheel.
 I just don’t think I have the right kind of craziness and I am far too polite.
 I’d never make it more than 1 mile in a day because I’d be the one patiently waiting my turn whilst every other road user cuts me up and squeezes past.
 To me, a red traffic light means stop.
 To an Indian a red light means squeeze your way through impossibly small gaps until you get to the front of the queue of everyone else basically trying to do the same as you.
-If you get fed up squeezing then just drive past the lights and the seated policemen reading the daily newspaper on the pavement and continue on your way.
+If you get fed up squeezing then just drive past the lights and the seated policemen reading the daily newspaper, up onto the pavement, squeezing past the chai sellers and sleeping cattle, and continue on your way.
 Nope, it wasn’t for me and it was decided that we were to either use trains or planes when traveling to Varanasi and beyond.

 The first leg of our trip was from Chennai, in the southern state of Tamil Nadu, up to the spiritual capital of India, Varanasi, in Uttar Pradesh.
 As it was a pretty long way we opted for a couple of flights in preference to a train to save time however straight away we hit a hurdle.
 We discovered within a day or two of our arrival in the country that India likes its festivals.
 There is seemingly a festival for everything and everyone and these nationwide parties appeared to us to all simply merge into one long smokey and noisy chance to set off fireworks or fly a kite.
 Unbeknown to us the day of our flight north was also the start of the Pongal festival in Tamil Nadu.
 Pongal is a four day harvest festival and nobody we asked could agree on the exact dates but you couldn’t miss the start of it.
 The night before Bhogi Pongal, the first day of the festivities, residents gather up their ‘useless items’ such as old clothes and furniture and copies of the Highway Code and burn them outside their house.
 Fine if you live in a little hamlet in rural India, not so fine when seemingly every one of the 4.6 million residents of Chennai decides to do it all at the same time on a lovely windless evening.
 I was woken in the early hours of the morning after the ritual burning, unaware of the events that had taken place, by a text message from IndiGo, our domestic airline, saying that due to smoke our flight was delayed by about an hour.
 Not having given it much thought until then I said “the flight is delayed because of smoke apparently.
 Its weird though, it really does actually smell smokey, don’t you think?” to an uninterested Fiona, still dozing next to me covered entirely in a thin scarf that was being used as a makeshift mosquito net.
 I left my overly firm bed, sending bottles of Jungle Formula clattering to the floor, and went to the window to see what was happening.
 Drawing the curtains and peering out between the bars the scene before me was reminiscent of how I imagine a dust storm on the surface of Mars might look.
 Visibility was about 2 metres and the tiny amount of light that managed to filter through to ground level was a subdued orange.
 Think of the thickest fog you’ve ever seen and then imagine looking at it through a red filter.
 Completely dumfounded I remember thinking “how can there possibly be so much smoke” and “if this happens every year, and causes so much chaos, then why don’t they stop it?”.
 I’d rarely seen anything so apocalyptic in my whole life.